 Rape Aggression Defense (R.A.D.) is a simple yet affective self-defense class.
 Courses consist of a lecture portion, which focuses on Risk Awareness, Risk Reduction, and Risk Avoidance, followed by hands on tactical training.
 The techniques taught are designed to be quick and effective in delivering pain to vulnerable locations on the attacker’s body.
 Courses are designed such that women, men, and elderly of all fitness levels and ages will be successful in learning options to escape attacks.
 Please contact Heather Tucker for more information.

-DPS conducts periodic Crime Prevention Through Environmental Design (CPTED) surveys on selected facilities.
+DPS conducts periodic Crime Prevention Through Environmental Design (CPTED) surveys on selected facilities at the direction of the Chief of Police.
 These assessments look at lighting, landscaping, fencing, cameras and other natural and mechanical safety measures that can enhance safety and reduce the fear of crime.

 Request a Police Report/Accident Report

-Incident Reports to include arrests or citations as well as accident reports can be requested and provided to you upon request.
-You can obtain these reports in person by visiting the Department of Public Safety and Police located on the Kennesaw Campus, building 351.
-You may also request these reports via email.
+Incident Reports to include arrests or citations as well as accident reports can be provided to you upon request.
 Send an email to email@example.com including your name, case number (if you have this), and your date of birth.

 Please note that requests may take up to three business days to process.
 If you have any problems or have further questions, please contact our Records Department at 470-578-6396.